A-Very-StrangeQuark/HackMIT_Puzzles/README.md

 # HackMIT_Puzzles

-Code for the HackMIT puzzles - not intended to be a complete resource but rather my own notes and working process.
+Code for HackMIT Puzzle 3 - not intended to be a complete resource but rather my own notes and working process.